tylertitsworth/5th-age-srd/Classes/Psion.md

 ##### Adventurer Feat

-Once per day, one or more targets of the affinity can be far away.
+Once per full recovery, one or more targets of the affinity can be far away.

 ##### Champion Feat